Our Approach

 -

-Jon develops the Artist-in-Residence Reading Project, a classroom-focused R&D Curriculum Design Lab in Los Angeles, funded by local, state, & federal agencies.
+Jon develops the Artist-in-Residence Reading Project, a classroom-focused R&D Curriculum Design Lab serving under-resourced schools in Los Angeles, funded by foundations and local, state, & federal agencies.
 It becomes a district-wide model.
-Jon pioneers using word processing in writing and reading and for curriculum design to achieve collaboration and continuous improvement of resources.

 -